 Image Source: Inside Adwords Blog

-Finally, the display URL has changed from one 35 character long display URL to a two path system.
-Here Google takes your website URL and then allows you to add up to 30 characters after it split into two 15 character boxes.
+Finally, the display URL has changed from one 35-character-long display URL to a two-path system.
+Here Google takes your website URL and then allows you to add up to 30 characters, after splitting into two 15-character boxes.

-How to Write Compelling Expanded Text Ads
+How to write compelling Expanded Text Ads

 1. Make your ads highly relevant to the search query

-So if you don’t have tightly themed ad groups and single keyword ad groups for your top performing keywords do that first before you start creating new ads and it will make your life a lot easier.
+So if you don’t have tightly-themed ad groups and single-keyword ad groups for your top performing keyword, do that first before you start creating new ads, and it will make your life a lot easier.

-Searchers will instantly know that this advert is relevant to what they are looking for and the words “London” and “hotel” bolded within the advert which helps make it stand out from the other ads on the first page of Google.
+Searchers will instantly know that this advert is relevant to what they’re looking for, and the words “London” and “hotel” bolded within the advert will help it to stand out from the other ads on the first page of Google.

-One of the best PPC articles I’ve ever read about writing better ad copy comes from Purna Virji from Microsoft that explains how to apply conversion funnel logic to improving Adwords ad copy.
+One of the best PPC articles that I’ve ever read about writing better ad copy comes from Purna Virji of Microsoft, which explains how to apply conversion funnel logic to improving your Adwords ad copy.

 Image source: Search Engine Watch